AndrewVreeland/Reading-notes/class201/class7.md

 [introducing constructors](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics#introducing_constructors)
 1. What is a constructor and what are some advantages to using it?
-      * a constructor function is a function that is utilized to 'dry' up your code. it allows different objects to call upon said function and reference it rather than having the function in the object itself.
-This allows for a cleaner database as well as more efficient code.
+      * a constructor function is a function that is utilized to 'dry' up your code. when called a new object gets created automatically. this allows you to create a template for your objects.
 2. How does the term this differ when used in an object literal versus when used in a constructor?
       * when used within an object literal the term 'this' refers to the object itself whereas the term 'this' refers to the constructor function.

 [Object Protypes Using A Constructor](https://ui.dev/beginners-guide-to-javascript-prototype)

 1. Explain prototypes and inheritance via an analogy from your previous work experience.
+      * prototypes allow new properties to be added to object constructors.
+Prototypes inherit properties from a prototype.
 ## Constructors

 ### What are they?